Jonathan Letham: THE FERAL DETECTIVE.

 A gripping journey, in the company of Phoebe and the feral Detective Charles Heist, into the Mojave desert in search of a city girl missing from home:

 “Threatening him with police had been dumb.
 Our here, police were as theoretical an influence as contrails.
-My captor was a member of the Viscera Springs confuckancy–if I meant to distract him while Melinda crawled, I had to keep that in mind.
+My captor was one of the Viscera Springs confuckancy–if I meant to distract him while Melinda crawled, I had to keep that in mind.
 However much he came on with the Zen-cosmopolitan flippancy, his world view arose inside a Bear’s fear and desire.
 I should speak to him in Bearish.

 A powerful alternate reality thriller that establishes 4 southern states as slave-holding and the remainder of the United States a less than salubrious destination for slave runaways given the efficiency of the agency established to return them to their owners.
 The narrator, an agent who is himself an escaped slave, is good at his job, but he trips up on a case of a runaway lacking the paperwork of his history.